Part 2: Military families enjoy time OCONUS, while prepping for the future

 Finally, you will be completely restocking a home when you return, which isn’t cheap.
 Let’s be honest; you aren’t going to pack cleaning supplies and dry goods in your travel bags, so plan to purchase everything during that first commissary trip.

 Beyond no longer receiving COLA, Joe says the next biggest challenge his soldiers face is the length of time it takes for household goods (HHG) and vehicles to make it back.
-His suggestion, “Ship early from overseas because they generally still have lending closets to borrow common items whereas not all stateside bases have those.”
-Some mil-families report waiting almost three months for their HHG to arrive!
+His suggestion, “Ship early from overseas because they generally still have lending closets here to borrow common items whereas not all stateside bases have those.”
+Some military families report waiting almost three months for their HHG to arrive!
+That’s a long time to be in an empty home with no dishes or furniture.

 Army spouses Carla Bushman and Arial Rau both agree that just as you did for your OCONUS travels, pack as light as possible.
 Arial suggests, “It’s best to pack a week’s worth of clothes in a carry-on along with your toothbrush and toiletries.”
 Carla adds, “Make sure you have a moving folder with all pertinent information; birth certificates, copies of IDs, orders, pet vaccinations/health certificates, passports, contact numbers, etc.” Don’t get stuck in an unfamiliar airport with all the kids, luggage and a language barrier only to realize you don’t have your orders printed!